open-telemetry/opentelemetry-dotnet/docs/trace/README.md

   with OpenTelemetry .NET Traces in 5 Minutes - Console Application](./getting-started-console/README.md) tutorial to learn more.
-* If you forget to dispose the `TracerProvider` instance before the application ends, traces might get dropped due to the lack of proper flush.
+* If you forget to dispose the `TracerProvider` instance before the application ends, activities might get dropped due to the lack of proper flush.
 * If you dispose the `TracerProvider` instance too early, any subsequent activities will not be collected.